 - Between 2003 and 2017, 88.2% of Dalí’s works resold at auction increased in value, showing a strong historical performance.

-Furthermore, one of the key factors driving the investment potential of Dalí’s paintings is their scarcity.
-Unlike contemporary artists who continue to produce new works, Dalí’s original paintings are finite, making them even more desirable.
-His most iconic paintings are held in museums and private collections, limiting their availability on the secondary market and thus increasing their Annual Appreciation significantly.
+One of the key forces driving the investment potential of Dalí’s paintings is their scarcity.
+Unlike contemporary artists who keep producing new work, Dalí’s original paintings are finite.
+His most iconic pieces sit in museums and private collections, which limits their availability on the secondary market and pushes annual appreciation higher. luxury assets like fine art are increasingly replacing stocks in the portfolios of the world’s wealthiest collectors, and scarcity is exactly why.

-As collectors and museums compete for the limited number of Dalí paintings available, prices for his works have consistently risen.
-This high demand and low supply equation ensures that Dalí’s paintings maintain strong liquidity and appreciation potential.
+As collectors and museums compete for the limited number of Dalí paintings on the market, prices have climbed with remarkable consistency.
+That high demand and low supply equation gives Dalí’s paintings strong liquidity and real appreciation potential.

-Moreover, Dalí’s impact on the Surrealist movement and his influence on modern art make his paintings timeless investments.
-His works are featured in major museums such as:
+Dalí’s impact on the Surrealist movement and his influence on modern art make his paintings timeless investments.
+His works are featured in major institutions around the world, including MoMA in New York, the Reina Sofía in Madrid, and the Dalí Theatre-Museum in Figueres.

 - The Museum of Modern Art (MoMA), New York